Civil engineer, Kaipūhanga metarahi

 Tasks

-- Direct construction activities.
+- supervise construction sites

 You need a qualification to become a civil engineer and experience may be useful.